 The CFA Institute Research Challenge is an annual global competition that provides university students with hands-on mentoring and intensive training in financial analysis.
 Students work in teams to research and analyze a publicly traded company — sometimes even meeting face-to-face with company management.
 Each team writes a research report on their assigned company with a buy, sell, or hold recommendation and may be asked to present and defend their analysis to a panel of industry professionals.

-The first ever CFA Institute Research Challenge competition was hosted by the New York Society of Security Analysts in 2002 and involved just five teams from the New York area.
-Since then, the competition has grown to involve tens of thousands of students from over 800 universities in more than 55 countries.
+The first Research Challenge competition was hosted by the New York Society of Security Analysts in 2002 and involved just five teams from the New York area.
+Since then, the competition has grown to involve tens of thousands of students from over 900 universities in more than 75 countries.

 How it Works